 I also like to educate kids on how to use progressive relaxation.
 I like this script.
 If time allows, the video is also a helpful introduction.

-Play therapy is very helpful in giving children a low-stress environment to communicate their feelings.
+Play therapy helps give children a low-stress environment to communicate their feelings.
 Sand tray therapy allows children to communicate through play situations that trigger anxiety, process trauma, and to create a safe place.
 This is a good video tutorial of how to use sand tray to help children process anxiety through play and discuss a safe place.

-I really liked the idea of a worry web from Pam Dyson.
+I liked Pam Dyson's idea of a worry web.
 She explains in this video how to use yarn and sticky notes to help children create a worry web.
-They are able to communicate the size of their feelings through how long they make each piece of yarn and get a visual idea of how different worries intersect in their life.
+They can communicate the size of their feelings through how long they make each piece of yarn and get a visual idea of how different worries intersect in their life.
 Eventually, they see how they feel trapped by worry.

 Art is another fun way for children to communicate their feelings.
 I provide an outline of a body and let them draw where in their body they feel their anxiety and how it feels.
 This body awareness helps them become aware of triggers and the need to implement coping skills.